chrisdothtml/gulp-local-cache/readme.md

 ## Use

-Every time `gulp lint` runs, the linter (in this case, gulp-standard) will only receive files that have changed since the last run.
+In this example, every time `gulp lint` runs, the linter (gulp-standard) will only receive files that have changed since the last run.

 ```javascript
 const cache = require('gulp-local-cache')